BasemNasr/CompressingImage/README.md

 # CompressingImage
-we can using this library for compressing images in android befor upload it to server
+we can using this library for compressing images in android (befor upload it to server)

-compressing Image im small sizes witout lose imagr quality
+compressing Image in small sizes witout losing image quality

 easy way to using it